r23712/Front-end-Developer-Interview-Questions/README.md

 	* *`===` is strictly equal, while `==` allows for truthiness, where the objects being compared are equal after type coercion.
 For example, `1=="1"` is true, but `1==="1"` is false.*

 * Explain how you would get a query string parameter from the browser window's URL.
-	* *I would look up how to do it on stackoverflow. http://stackoverflow.com/questions/901115/get-query-string-values-in-javascript*
+	* *I would look up how to do it on [stackoverflow](http://stackoverflow.com/questions/901115/get-query-string-values-in-javascript).*

 * Explain the same-origin policy with regards to JavaScript.
-	* *A script can read only the properties of windows and documents that are loaded from the same host, through the same port, and by the same protocol as the script itself. (source: O'Reilly JavaScript: The Definitive Guide)*
+	* *A script can read only the properties of windows and documents that are loaded from the same host, through the same port, and by the same protocol as the script itself. <small>([source])(http://docstore.mik.ua/orelly/webprog/jscript/ch21_03.htm)</small>*

 * Explain event delegation.
 	* *Event delegation is assigning event handlers further up the DOM tree to capture events as they bubble up from children.
 For example, adding a click event listener to a `<ul>` to capture any clicks upon its child `<li>` elements.*